markpizz/HashSum/README.md

   -c, --check     read checksums from the FILEs and check them
       --tag       create a BSD-style checksum
   -t, --text      read in text mode
-  -a:HASH         where HASH is one of these algorithms:
+      --auto      read in text mode for files with CRLF line endings -a:HASH         where HASH is one of these algorithms:
                      SHA256,SHA384,SHA512,SHA1,MD5,MD4,MD2,AES-GMAC,AES-CMAC